imzbf/md-editor-rt/README.md

 > You can sort the toolbar as you like, split tools by `'-'`, the left and right toolbars are divided by `'='`！

-Expand language，you need to replace all the content here：
+Expand language, you need to replace all the content here：

 [StaticTextDefaultValue]